Ngāi Tahu: Traditional origins

-Ngāi Tahu trace their traditional descent from Tahupōtiki (also Te Tuhi-māreikura-ooho-a-tama-wahine), and Tahumatua), the younger brother of Porourangi.
-The brothers are said to be descended from Paikea as grandsons, great-grandsons, or great-great grandsons.
+Ngāi Tahu trace their traditional descent from Tahupōtiki (also Te Tuhi-māreikura-o-Oho-a-tama-wahine), and Tahumatua), the younger brother of Porourangi.
+The brothers are said to be descended from Paikea as grandsons, great-grandsons, or great-great-grandsons.
 Either way, Paikea himself is always Chief Uenuku's son.
 Some groups may even trace the brothers as great-grandsons of Uenuku's other son Ruatapu as well as with Paikea.

 Whatever the case, Tahupōtiki was born in Whāngārā (a place associated with Paikea), around 1450CE.
 He was given command of the Tākitimu waka (canoe), and took it down to the South Island where he landed at the Arahura River on the West Coast – or at the Waiau River near Manapōuri.
 He stayed there for a time before travelling back to Whāngārā in a new canoe upon learning of the death of his brother.
 As according to ancient protocol, he took Porourangi's grieving wife Hamo-te-rangi as his own, by whom he had at least four sons: Ira-a-Tahu, Ira-(apa)-roa, Tahumuri-hape, and Karimoe.
 Some say his other sons were Ira-manawa-piko, Rakaroa, Rakahurumanu, Tūroto, Tahutīoro, and Ruanuku.

 Tahupōtiki, Ira-a-Tahu, Iraroa, and Tahumuri-hape moved south towards Tūranga, then settled at Maraetaha at the northern end of the Wharerātā Range.
 Karimoe instead moved northwards and settled at the banks of the Mangaheia stream, inwards of Ūawanui-a-Ruamatua.
 The family later moved to Iwitea, where Tahupōtiki built the Taumatahīnaki pā.
 The ancestor Te Matuahanga (descendant of Tūroto and Rakaroa) is still known in the area around there.
 More pā were established further inland along the Tukemōkihi block.